top of page

 -

 S.B.
 21 - The Pollutant Discharge Elimination System Act: S.B.
-21 would give the state authority to take over permitting from the EPA for waters that remain federally protected, helping to safeguard our waters from pollution.
+21 would give the state authority to take over permitting from the EPA for waters that remain federally protected, helping to safeguard our waters from pollution, and invest in long-term water protection by creating a permitting program to protect state waters that are not currently federally protected.

 Advance Energy Justice